Flag

 Compliance with FATF Recommendations

-The last Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in Rwanda was undertaken in 2014.
-According to that Evaluation, Rwanda was deemed Compliant for 2 and Largely Compliant for 5 of the FATF 40 + 9 Recommendations.
-It was Partially Compliant or Non-Compliant for 5 of the 6 Core Recommendations.
+The latest Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in Rwanda was undertaken in 2024.
+According to the follow-up Evaluation, Rwanda was deemed Compliant for 5 and Largely Compliant for 14 of the FATF 40 Recommendations.
+It was assessed Highly effective for 0 and Substantially Effective 0 of the Effectiveness ratings.

 Sanctions